I'm not quiet sure where if this is the right board to post this question, but I'll give it a try.

-I'm currently working on the implementation of an algorithm within cryptology, and I'm comparing its runningtime with an existing algorithm.
-Now I compare them in actual running time, but I see that people often refer to the "number of cycles" when they talk about how much work is needed to do something.
-So; I'm not quiet sure what's ment by these cycles.
+I'm working on finding an efficient implementation of an algorithm in C++.
+I have an algorithm to compare it with, so this far I've only been comparing them in runningtime.
+However I see that people often refer to the "number of cycles" when they talk about how much work is needed to do something.
+So; I'm not quiet sure what's ment by those cycles.
 Is this actual operations on the lowest level - like in the gates on hardware level?
+And are there some ways to measure the number of cycles used between two points in a C++ code?

 I've been working on some assembly programming lately and I've seen authors speak about the number of cycles on assembly instructions as well (without further explanation..).
 So; is that how I measure the number of cycles on my algorithm?
-By checking the assemblycode generated when I compile my program (written in C++), and then counting the number of cycles for the instructions.
-Or is there parhaps a better way?..
+By checking the assemblycode generated when I compile my C++ program, and then counting the number of cycles for the instructions.
+Or is there a better way?..
 Or am I just way of with all I've been saying here?